AxOS-project/axos-manual/README.md

 ## Development

-Do you an AxOS develoer or want to contribute to axos-manual?
+Are you an AxOS develoer or want to contribute to axos-manual?
 Then make sure that you have pandoc installed!

 You can install it by running the following command: